 Home blood pressure measurements will be completed by the patient with 6 measurements for 4 days recorded in blood pressure diary and brought with them for the baseline visit.
 Patients will also be asked to attend a cardiovascular magnetic resonance (CMR) scan before or at baseline visit; this will require a washout period of 6 weeks for spironolactone/eplerenone and amiloride.
-The CMR will be repeated again at the 6 month visit +or- 1month.
-Patients not having surgical removal of an adrenal gland will have a follow- up CMR 9-12 months following their baseline visit.
+The CMR will be repeated at the 6 month visit +or- 1 month and again at 2 years.
+Patients not having surgical removal of an adrenal gland will have a follow- up CMR 9-12 months following their baseline visit and again at 2 years.
 Patients will be asked to arrive approximately 30 minutes before the actual scan appointment time to perform a brief assessment, complete paper work and change into a gown.
 A small cannula will be inserted into the patient's vein, this allows a blood sample to be taken and administration of gadolinium; it is very widely used and usually has no side effects at all; very occasionally (less than 1/100 times) it causes a temporary mild headache or nausea.
 The scan itself takes about forty minutes.
 Patients will not be included if there are any contraindications to MR imaging such as cardiac pacemakers.
 Patients with a contraindication to gadolinium (i.e. GFR <30 ml/min/1.73m2).
 No female patients will be scanned if pregnant.